stefanpems/stefanpems.github.io/_posts/2022-06-18-Security monitoring Managed HSM with Sentinel.md

 [Azure Key Vault Managed HSM (Hardware Security Module)](https://docs.microsoft.com/en-us/azure/key-vault/managed-hsm/overview) - in the rest of this post abbreviated as MHSM - is a fully managed, highly available, single-tenant, standards-compliant cloud service that enables customers to safeguard cryptographic keys for their cloud applications, using FIPS 140-2 Level 3 validated HSMs and with a customer-controlled [security domain](https://docs.microsoft.com/en-us/azure/key-vault/managed-hsm/security-domain).

-The deployment of MSHMs is ideal for highly regulated "[Bring Your Own Key](https://docs.microsoft.com/en-us/azure/key-vault/keys/byok-specification)" (BYOK) scenarios or when customers want to fully control the ["Root of Trust"](https://docs.microsoft.com/en-us/azure/key-vault/managed-hsm/mhsm-control-data) of their cloud-based key management solution.
+The deployment of MHSMs is ideal for highly regulated "[Bring Your Own Key](https://docs.microsoft.com/en-us/azure/key-vault/keys/byok-specification)" (BYOK) scenarios or when customers want to fully control the ["Root of Trust"](https://docs.microsoft.com/en-us/azure/key-vault/managed-hsm/mhsm-control-data) of their cloud-based key management solution.
 Several types of Microsoft Azure services already allow to encrypt "at rest" customers' data by using a "[Customer Managed Key](https://docs.microsoft.com/en-us/azure/security/fundamentals/encryption-models#supporting-services)" (CMK) stored in a MHSM; this capability will be soon available for the wide majority of Microsoft cloud services.

 MHSM is clearly a critical component in a customer's cloud deployment, requiring the higher level of protection both in terms of security posture ([configuration best practices](https://docs.microsoft.com/en-us/azure/key-vault/managed-hsm/best-practices)) and security monitoring.